Rajasthan Royals: Home ground

 The home venue of the Royals is the Sawai Mansingh Stadium in Jaipur.
-The stadium was built during the reign of Maharaja Sawai Man Singh II.
+The stadium was built during the reign of Man Singh II.
 It is situated at one corner of the Rambagh Circle.
 The stadium seats 24,000 after the 2006 renovation.
-The Sardar Patel Stadium in Ahmedabad has also hosted Rajasthan Royals' home matches.
-The Assam Cricket Association Stadium, Guwahati in Assam has also hosted the Rajasthan Royals' matches for the 2023-24 season.
+The Sardar Patel Gujarat Stadium in Ahmedabad has also hosted Rajasthan Royals' home matches.
+The Assam Cricket Association Stadium in Guwahati has also hosted the Rajasthan Royals' matches for the 2023-24 season.

 The Sawai Mansingh Stadium in Jaipur once again started to host the Royals' home games from the 2018 IPL season onwards after their return from a two-year suspension which also saw the stadium being banned from hosting matches for four years.